-Image 3: Convalescent Hospital, Alexandria, Virginia.
-This image, like the others, shows the second camp, in what is now Arlington.
+Image 4: Convalescent Hospital, Alexandria, Virginia.
+This image also shows the second camp, in what is now Arlington.
 (Harper’s Weekly, February 13, 1864.)
 Click here for larger image.

 Quartermaster map of the second Camp Convalescent, in what is now Arlington County.
 Click here for larger image.